sdevisch/hello_spark/README.md

 Main conclusion first:

-- In a Spark context, prefer using Arrow and the simplest, most well-known syntax: pandas (pandas-on-Spark for API parity; pandas DataFrame after Arrow conversion when moving off Spark).
-It gives the best balance of performance, ergonomics, and ecosystem integration for most cases.
+- In a Spark context, prefer Arrow → pandas and the simplest, widely understood API for most analysis and feature engineering.
+Use pandas-on-Spark when staying distributed; use Arrow to land in pandas DataFrames when moving off Spark.
-- For very specific hot paths that are not easily vectorized with pandas, use specialized frameworks like NumPy and jitted NumPy (Numba).
-Those cases are isolated and illustrated as separate .py examples.
+- For narrow hot paths that pandas cannot express efficiently, use NumPy or Numba in isolated kernels.
 - Then go into details: when and where pandas/NumPy serialize, what to avoid, and Spark-specific tips.

+Why pandas (over NumPy/Numba) for the majority of work:
+- Productivity and readability: rich DataFrame API, groupby/merge/reshape/time series; far fewer lines for common workloads
+- Ecosystem fit: scikit-learn, statsmodels, plotting, IO connectors, datetime/categorical tooling
+- Fewer footguns: alignment, missing data semantics, automatic dtype handling; easier review/maintenance for teams
+- End-to-end flow: Spark → Arrow → pandas is a first-class, well-supported path; pandas-on-Spark provides API parity when you need to stay distributed
+- Operational simplicity: no JIT warm-up, fewer dtype/signature pitfalls, easier debugging and testing

+When to deviate to NumPy/Numba:
+- Tight numeric kernels on large in-memory arrays where pure vectorization is possible or loops are unavoidable
+- Heavy math with simple dtypes that benefit from Numba’s nopython loops (and where you can amortize compile cost)
+- You’ve profiled the pipeline, verified a small portion dominates, and a kernel rewrite yields meaningful speedup

 This repo is organized to read “last page first”: start from framework choices and Arrow impact, then work backwards to serialization fundamentals, UI, and basics.